Lisa Pisha, MS, LMFT

 “When we give ourselves compassion we are opening our hearts in a way that can transform our lives.”

-Michaele brings her background in community mental health to Grow.
-Before she became a clinical therapist, Michaele taught first grade in Naperville School District 204.
-Between 2005·2011, Michaele mentored women and their children partnering with Bridge Communities Transitional Living Program helping women from homelessness to self-sufficiency.
+Michaele brings to Grow her background in community mental health.
+Before becoming a clinical therapist, Michaele taught first grade in Naperville School District 204.
+Additionally, she mentioned women and their children partnering with Bridge Communities Transitional Living Program - helping women from move from homelessness to self-sufficiency.

 630-256-8378 ext 107